Attorney’s Fees in Tennessee Divorce Law FAQs

 What is a reasonable attorney’s fee for a TN divorce?

-Each case is different, with fees ranging from several hundred dollars to over $100,000 in hotly contested custody matters or divorces with larger estates and complex financial issues.
+Each case is different, with fees ranging from several hundred dollars to over $100,000 in bitterly contested custody matters or divorces with larger estates and complex financial issues.

 I went to one lawyer who said that he would charge me a percentage of the settlement to handle a divorce in Tennessee.
 Isn’t this a good deal for someone with limited financial resources?

-No. Contingency fees in divorce cases are suspicious and are subject to very strict requirements in Tennessee divorce law.
+No. Contingency fees in divorce cases are deemed unethical.
 Even if a person has a very large estate, this type of fee calculation is not a generally accepted practice.